'WHOLESOME'! It isn't exactly a genre, setting, or stereotype. It is a feeling that one gets while watching a specific anime.

 1

-Released in 1989, this charming film runs for 1 hour and 45 minutes, captivating audiences with its warmth and heart.
+Premiering in 1989, this heartwarming film runs for 1 hour and 45 minutes, charming viewers with its gentle storytelling, warmth, and uplifting spirit.

 DramaRomanceSlice of Life